ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## merge_tree_max_bytes_to_use_cache {#setting-merge_tree_max_bytes_to_use_cache}

-If ClickHouse reads more than `merge_tree_max_bytes_to_use_cache` bytes in one query, it doesn't use the cache of uncompressed blocks.
-The [uncompressed_cache_size](../server_settings/settings.md#server-settings-uncompressed_cache_size) server setting defines the size of the cache of uncompressed blocks.
+If ClickHouse should read more than `merge_tree_max_bytes_to_use_cache` bytes in one query, it doesn't use the cache of uncompressed blocks.

 The cache of uncompressed blocks stores data extracted for queries.
 ClickHouse uses this cache to speed up responses to repeated small queries.
-This setting protects the cache from trashing by queries reading a large amount of data.
+This setting protects the cache from trashing by queries that read a large amount of data.
+The [uncompressed_cache_size](../server_settings/settings.md#server-settings-uncompressed_cache_size) server setting defines the size of the cache of uncompressed blocks.

 Possible values: